Curriculum and School Improvement

 Engages state, district and school leaders in partnerships with teachers, students, parents and the community to raise student achievement in the middle grades.
 In addition to workshops and school visits, SREB links schools to the professional development resources they need.
 The network includes over 650 schools in 20 states.

-Tennessee is a member of the Making Middle Grades Work network, with 10 active schools in 2015-16.
-SREB delivered 62 days of onsite coaching and 28 days of onsite staff development to the schools.
+Tennessee is a member of the Making Middle Grades Work network, with four active schools in 2017-18.
+SREB delivered 22 days of on-site coaching and 16 days of on-site staff development to the schools.